isomerpages/imda-tradetrust/_about/Who We Are.md

 so that all parties can easily adopt for free and build upon it, benefiting business ecosystems.</p>
 <blockquote>
-<p>Transform the way you trade - subscribe to our TradeTrust newsletter for
+<p>Transform the way you trade - &lt;subscribe&gt; to our TradeTrust newsletter
-exclusive insights. &lt;link to google form&gt;</p>
+for exclusive insights.</p>
 <p></p>
 </blockquote>
 <hr>